MHVM13/TicTacToeAI/README.md

-# TicTacToeAI

-This game is using MiniMax algorithm
+# TicTacToeAI using Minimax algorithm